The Importance of Management of Change with Risk Assessment

-This well control incident occurred on a jackup rig.
+This well control incident highlights the importance of the management of change.
+It occurred on a jackup rig.
 On a development well, a sudden and strong flow through the tubing was experienced when the tubing hanger running tool (THRT), run on the landing string, was connected to the tubing hanger.
 This operation was being done in preparation for cutting the production tubing.

 The well had BOPs (blowout preventers) installed; the reservoir was isolated with a deep-set bridge plug complete with cement dumped on top; and the TRSCSSV (Tubing Retrievable Surface Controlled Subsurface Safety Valve) was closed.
 When the THRT was connected, a sudden, strong flow through the tubing was experienced, and the string safety valve (FOSV) could not be installed.
 The well was only controlled when the blind shear rams were activated and the landing string was cut.

 What went wrong with the well and the management of change?

 A number of factors have been identified which contributed to the well control incident:

 - The THRT was equipped with a “communication collar” which allows control line continuity above and below the tubing hanger whilst running completion.
 Although it is not proven, it is suspected that some pressure was applied to the control line during the make-up of the THRT which in turn opened the subsurface safety valve.